 Aminotransferases (transaminases) catalyze the general reaction shown above.
 The most common compounds involved as a donor/acceptor pairs in transamination reactions are glutamate and 2-oxoglutarate (α-ketoglutarate).
 Alanine transaminase has an important function in the delivery of skeletal muscle carbon and nitrogen (in the form of alanine) to the liver.
 In skeletal muscle, pyruvate is transaminated to alanine, thus affording an additional route of nitrogen transport from muscle to liver.
 In the liver, alanine transaminase transfers the ammonia to 2-oxoglutarate and regenerates pyruvate.
 The pyruvate can then be diverted into gluconeogenesis forming new glucose for release to the blood.
 This process is referred to as the glucose-alanine cycle.

 The glucose-alanine cycle: The glucose-alanine cycle is used primarily as a mechanism for skeletal muscle to eliminate nitrogen while replenishing its energy supply.
 Glucose oxidation produces pyruvate which can undergo transamination to alanine.
-This reaction is catalyzed by alanine transaminase, ALT.
+This reaction is catalyzed by alanine transaminase (ALT) which is encoded by the GPT (glutamate-pyruvate transaminase) gene.
 Additionally, during periods of fasting, skeletal muscle protein is degraded for the energy value of the amino acid carbons and alanine is a major amino acid in protein.
 The alanine then enters the blood stream and is transported to the liver.
 Within the liver alanine is converted back to pyruvate which is then a source of carbon atoms for gluconeogenesis.
 The newly formed glucose can then enter the blood for delivery back to the muscle.
 The amino group transported from the muscle to the liver in the form of alanine is converted to urea in the urea cycle and excreted.

 The reaction catalyzed by glutamate dehydrogenase is: